slkiser/acousticLevitation/README.md

 *Make sure to make the main folder the console's working directory.*

-[`main.py`](main.py) is a script that generates a grid of 50mm by 50mm, with a flat circular transducer of radius `R = 10*mm`, and a flat reflector along the bottom of the grid.
+[`main.py`](main.py) is a script that generates a grid of 50mm by 50mm, with a flat circular transducer of radius `R = 15*mm` with hole `R2=2*mm`, and a flat reflector along the bottom of the grid.
 All modifiable parameters are indicated on lines 51-76:

 ```
 #%% Definition of grid and problem (modify for your needs)